ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

    build your programs only once without defining NSPIRE_HARDWARE.
  - OS v1.1 is not supported anymore.
 Check that your programs still work on OS v1.7.
+ - The program path is passed to the main function by following the C calling convention instead of using register r9
 Assembly programs:
  - The way to call syscalls has chanded: replace 'oscall <os_function>' with 'syscall(<os_function>)'